0xJs/OSCP_cheatsheet/bufferoverflow.md

 #### Find bad characters
 1. Get a list of bad characters from https://bulbsecurity.com/finding-bad-characters-with-immunity-debugger-and-mona-py/ or https://github.com/cytopia/badchars
-2. Edit the exploit.py script and change the payload to send the bad characters
+2. Edit the exploit.py script and change the payload to send the bad characters (\x00 is already missing, but \x0a and \x0d are populair bad characters to.
+Probably should remove them aswell!)
 ```
 payload = (
   "\x01\x02\x03\x04\x05\x06\x07\x08\x09\x0a\x0b\x0c\x0d\x0e\x0f\x10"